-There has been some debate among local agency attorneys on this issue.
 The consensus appears to be that the Brown Act applies and therefore, the meeting must be open to the public and properly noticed.

 The Brown Act requires regular "meetings" of "legislative bodies" of local public agencies be open and public.
-25 A "meeting" is "any congregation of a majority of the members of a legislative body at the same time and place to hear, discuss, or deliberate upon any item that is within the subject matter jurisdiction of the legislative body or the local agency to which it pertains."
-26 Theoretically, it is possible for a majority of the members of a legislative body to attend an AB 1234 training session without triggering the Brown Act provided that they neither hear nor discuss any topic that arguably comes within the legislative body's subject matter jurisdiction.
+26 A "meeting" is "any congregation of a majority of the members of a legislative body at the same time and place to hear, discuss, or deliberate upon any item that is within the subject matter jurisdiction of the legislative body or the local agency to which it pertains."
+Theoretically, it is possible for a majority of the members of a legislative body to attend an AB 1234 training session without triggering the Brown Act provided that they neither hear nor discuss any topic that arguably comes within the legislative body's subject matter jurisdiction.

 The goal of AB 1234 training, however, is to acquaint local officials with the laws that govern their behavior and motivate them to comply with such laws.
 In light of this goal, it is highly likely that training attendees will ask questions related to matters within the legislative body's subject matter jurisdiction.
-Accordingly, the best course of action is to comply with the Brown Act.
+Accordingly, the Institute believes that the best course of action is to comply with the Brown Act.